EVENTS

 Synopsis

-We carefully select a pool of shortlisted young university teaching staff, as well as seasoned university teachers and experts, in northern and southern Europe, and per exclusive invitation offer them the opportunity to contribute to the largest citizen-consultation ever in Europe - the Conference on the Future of Europe.
+We carefully selected a pool of shortlisted young university teaching staff, as well as experienced university teachers and experts, in northern and southern Europe, and through an exclusive invitation offer them the opportunity to contribute to the largest citizen-consultation ever in Europe - the Conference on the Future of Europe.

-We invite them to engage in dialogues and debates with each other, around ‘resilience and the (non)sense of teacher training for university teachers.
-The outcomes of the dialogues and debates will be reported to the European Parliament.
+We invited them to engage in dialogues and debates with each other, around ‘resilience and the (non)sense of teacher training for university teachers.
+The outcomes of the dialogues and debates were reported to the European Parliament.

-The majority of the time is reserved for actual interactions with the purpose of reaching policy recommendations for younger generations of university teachers in (Southern) Europe over the coming decades.
+The majority of the time was reserved for actual interactions with the purpose of reaching policy recommendations for younger generations of university teachers in (Southern) Europe over the coming decades.

 Japanese future design analogue model going synchronous

-The event we envision is not merely a discussion.
+The event we envisioned was not merely a discussion.
 Find our guide here.

-The purpose is to ignite qualitative and lively interactions, dialogues and debates between these groups, across generations and regions of the South of Europe.
-To take the individual experience and expertise, into the collective, the systemic, the adaptive.
+The purpose was to ignite qualitative and lively interactions, dialogues and debates between these groups, across generations and regions of the South of Europe.
+To take the individual experience and expertise, into the collective, systemise it, making it adaptive.

-Thereby we approach the North and South of Europe without compartmentalising the regions, but rather seeing the fluidity of their borders, and exploring each other’s worlds, history, present experiences, needs, ideas and hopes.
-You can see this beautifully reflected in the graphic art created especially for the event, in which we see the South with new eyes, from the sea, and as a single borderless line.
+Thereby we approached the North and South of Europe without compartmentalising the regions, but rather recognising the fluidity of their borders, and exploring each other’s worlds, history, present experiences, needs, ideas and hopes.
+You can see this clearly reflected in the graphic art created especially for the event, in which we saw the South through new eyes, from the sea, and as a single line without borders.

 Envisioned outcomes:

-- Policy recommendations for younger generations of teachers for the coming decades in (Southern) Europe, for the European Parliament.
+- Policy recommendations for younger generations of teachers for the coming decades in (Southern) Europe, for the European Parliament as part of this deliberate democratic event.

 - New professional connections, that intersect generations and north and south - and beyond.